Keith Haring: Rise to fame and mainstream success: 1983–1986

 In September 1986, Haring's permanent murals were unveiled at Woodhull Hospital in Brooklyn.

-He created a mural on the Berlin Wall for the Checkpoint Charlie Museum on October 23, 1986.
+The next month, he created a mural on the Berlin Wall for the Checkpoint Charlie Museum on October 23, 1986.
 The mural was 300 m long and depicted red and black interlocking human figures against a yellow background.
 The colors were a representation of the German flag and symbolized the hope of unity between East and West Germany.

 Haring painted a skirt for Grace Jones to wear in her music video "I'm Not Perfect (But I'm Perfect for You)" (1986) and he was the assistant director for the video.
 He also body painted Jones for live performances at the Paradise Garage, and for her role of Katrina the Queen of The Vampires in the 1986 film Vamp.
 Haring collaborated with David Spada, a jewelry designer, to design the sculptural adornments for Jones.

 Haring collaborated with Warhol to design the poster for the 1986 Montreux Jazz Festival in Switzerland.
 The poster was also used for the 1986 Montreux-Detroit Jazz Festival in Detroit.
 He also designed a poster for Absolut Vodka, which was unveiled at the Whitney Museum in New York in October 1986.
 In December 1986, while in Phoenix to meet with potential backers for a Haring-designed public playground, he led a drawing workshop at the Phoenix Art Museum, gave a lecture, and painted a mural with students downtown.

-Haring illustrated vinyl covers for various artists such as David Bowie's "Without You" (1983), N.Y.C.
-Peech Boys' Life Is Something Special (1983), Malcolm McLaren's "Duck For The Oyster" (1983), and Sylvester's "Someone Like You" (1986).